Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Answer: A

+**Correct answer: A. Yes** ✅

+Explanation

+This solution **does meet the goal**.

+Using a **main ARM template** with **two linked templates**, where each linked template targets a **different resource group**, is a valid and supported deployment strategy in Azure Resource Manager.

+Each linked template can be scoped to a specific resource group using `Microsoft.Resources/deployments` with a `resourceGroup` property, for example:

+* Linked template 1 → deploys VMs to Resource Group A
+* Linked template 2 → deploys SQL databases to Resource Group B

+Why this works

+* ✔ Supports deployment across multiple resource groups
+* ✔ Clean modular architecture
+* ✔ Separation of responsibilities
+* ✔ Reusable templates
+* ✔ Azure best practice for complex deployments

+Final Answer

+**A. Yes** ✅

 ### Question-164

 You have a project in Azure DevOps named Project.
 Project contains a build pipeline named Pipe1 that builds an application named App1.